duckdb/pg_duckdb/docs/settings.md

 ### `duckdb.threads` / `duckdb.worker_threads`

-Maximum number of DuckDB threads per Postgres connection.
+Maximum number of DuckDB threads per Postgres connection. `-1` means to use DuckDB its default, which is the number of CPU cores on the machine.

 Default: `-1`